PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 # Supported models
 - Xiaomi Scooter Essential

 To help supporting more scooters, please use the sniffing tool and share the serial bus data.
+Join our telegram group if you want to help in this project. https://t.me/joinchat/IuIjHecjckhK1h-a